Putting the tech in fintech: RPA

 Accounting

 Year-end and month-end closing usually involve a flurry of intense activity for accounting departments in fintechs just as in any company.
-Bookkeeping at this level is often guided by detailed checklists that make it another good candidate for automation.
+Bookkeeping for a small business at this level is often guided by detailed checklists that make it another good candidate for automation.
 While the human element can guide the process, parts can be picked for RPA and the entire sequence streamlined and speeded up.

 How Apify uses traffic monitoring to ensure fair billing